 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
-Here’s our full Advertising Policy.To stay on top of fare sales that are likely to disappear as quickly as they appeared, subscribe to our newsletter and be sure to follow us on Twitter.
+Here’s our full advertising policy: How we make money.To stay on top of fare sales that are likely to disappear as quickly as they appeared, subscribe to our newsletter and be sure to follow us on Twitter.
 Update: This one didn’t last long and appears to be dead.

 Right now there are lots of exceptional cheap Business Class tickets to Australia and New Zealand.
 You can book round-trip flights for less than $1,500 to Auckland, Sydney, Melbourne, and Brisbane.

 All of these flights are from Chicago, but getting to the windy city cheaply is easy because all the major airlines fly there, including Southwest.
 So if you’ve got the Southwest Companion Pass, you’ll save even more.

 How to Book These Cheap Business Class Flights

 These cheap fares are mainly available from March to September 2019.
 Although some of the deals do fall outside of these dates.